 Question Type Examples

 3. Set the Optional field to No if you would like this question to be required, set this field to Yes if you would like this question to be optional (if set to optional, users will be able to submit their Evaluation without answering this question).
 The default is No (required).

 4. For the Sequence field, you must choose a number to represent this question's position in relation to other questions in this block.
 Generally, it is best to use 100, 200, 300, etc. rather that 1, 2, 3, etc. in case you need to insert a new question between existing questions. (*) Required

 5. Set the Prompt Only field to Yes if you only want to display the question, not the response(s).
 The default for this field is No.

 6. Slick Save Question to save your question and continue.

 7. As soon as you click Save Question, you will be automatically directed to add a response.
 See below.

-TIP: To edit an existing question, click the Question Tab and from the Response Editor
+TIP: To edit an existing or delete a question, click the Question Tab from the Response Editor: